Welcome & Thank You!

 By identifying and having academy members asses this information it means players can avoid working on parts of their technique that they may not need to.

-When we evaluate the golf swing we must prioritise function over aesthetics if our goal is to shoot the lowest score.
+When we evaluate the golf swing its best to prioritise function over aesthetics if our goal is to shoot the lowest score.
 Without any context of ball flight it may cause you to make a change that’s not needed.
 The ball flight is a key factor that determines the difference between a ‘Swing Fault’ and a ‘Swing Characteristic’.

 3 Extra Tips